ignite/cli/docs/docs/guide/08-loan/03-request.md

 	if amount.Empty() {
 		return sdkerrors.Wrap(sdkerrors.ErrInvalidRequest, "amount is empty")
 	}
 	fee, _ := sdk.ParseCoinsNormalized(msg.Fee)
 	if !fee.IsValid() {
 		return sdkerrors.Wrap(sdkerrors.ErrInvalidRequest, "fee is not a valid Coins object") }
+	deadline, err := strconv.ParseInt(msg.Deadline, 10, 64)
+	if err != nil {
+		return sdkerrors.Wrap(sdkerrors.ErrInvalidRequest, "deadline is not an integer") }
+	if deadline <= 0 {
+		return sdkerrors.Wrap(sdkerrors.ErrInvalidRequest, "deadline should be a positive integer") }
 	collateral, _ := sdk.ParseCoinsNormalized(msg.Collateral)
 	if !collateral.IsValid() {
 		return sdkerrors.Wrap(sdkerrors.ErrInvalidRequest, "collateral is not a valid Coins object")